-CORONAVIRUS 12: Why are Balanda so frightened of this virus? (with English subtitles)
+12. Why are Balanda so frightened of this virus?

 When Yolŋu elders pass away their relatives have a particular songline they sing to remind them of the event.
-Richard shares with Djiniyini one of the European songlines that comes from the 700-year-old plagues of Europe.
-It was taught to Yolŋu children in the Mission days and is often still taught today however the meaning of it is rarely explained.
+Similarly, ‘Ring a ring a Rosie’ is a European songline that comes from the 700-year-old plagues of Europe.
+It was taught to Yolŋu children in the Mission days and is often still taught today.
+However the meaning of it is rarely explained.

-The program then discusses the cultural habit of men wearing a flower in the top buttonhole of their coat.
-Richard explains it’s a custom that began in the days of the plague, as it was believed the smell of the flower would overcome others less desirable smells and hopefully stop them getting the “Black Death”.
+The program discusses the cultural habit of men wearing a flower in the top buttonhole of their coats.
+This is a custom that began in the days of the plague, as it was believed the smell of the flower would overcome others less desirable smells and hopefully stop them getting the “Black Death.”

-CORONAVIRUS 14: Old Balanda culture – from villages to cities (with English subtitles)
+14. Old Balanda culture – from villages to cities

-However when they moved into the city they built houses very close together like they were still living on their estates, even though other things changed.
-The program discusses how Balanda used to throw the contents of their bed pots out onto the street and that many Balanda now only bathed once a year.
+However when they moved into the city they built houses very close together, like they were still living on their estates, even though other things changed.
+The program discusses how Balanda used to throw the contents of their chamber pots out onto the street, and that many Balanda now only bathed once a year.

 This is a similar history as Yolŋu now experience.
 When they lived on their homeland estates, Yolŋu would walk off into the bush privately to go to the toilet.
 They would also swim in the rivers and billabongs across their estate on a daily basis.

-They also discuss that it took a long time after the discovery of germs for Balanda to believe they were connected to the disease and sickness they were experiencing.
+This program talks about how germs were first discovered.
+And that it took a long time after the discovery of germs for Balanda (mainstream people) to believe they were connected to the disease and sickness they were experiencing.

 Other education programs in Yolŋu Matha are available on the Why Warriors YouTube channel or via the Yolŋu Matha learning platform, www.djambatjmarram.com.